Springtime in the capital: out of hibernation

 Explore the city in bloom

 In Berlin you are surrounded by nature almost everywhere.
-Even from the train station, shopping centre or office tower, the next park is not far away.
+Even from the train station, shopping centre, or office tower, the next park is not far away.
+That's one thing that makes the capital so special: the city is covered in beautiful green parks in every direction.
 There are few things more inspiring and motivating than watching the plants awaken from their lengthy hibernation and draw new life.
 It's a great way to recharge your batteries for day-to-day life, and renew your personal goals for the still young year.
+For a special display of the best blooms, check out Britzer Gardens in Britz, where an award-winning display of the most beautiful and colourful flowers grace the beloved park and draw in visitors from all over the world.

 Bring a little green into the gloom

 If you've always wanted to help out a little yourself, and to try your hand at gardening, why not give it a go?
-The time is perfect to loosen up the soil, sow seeds and plant bulbs - regardless of whether you're trying it in the garden, on the balcony or in a flowerpot in the kitchen.
+The time is perfect to loosen up the soil, sow seeds and plant bulbs - regardless of whether you're trying it in the garden, on the balcony, or in a flowerpot in the kitchen.
 If you'd rather participate in communal agricultural projects, many community gardens such as Prinzessinnengarten in Kreuzberg or Himmelbeet in Wedding will open their doors again in spring.
+Alternatively, if you are looking for a bigger plot of your own land to tend, look into renting a summer garden plot in Berlin.
+All around the city are large areas sanctioned off for city dwellers to have their own little piece of land.
+Most of these plots have small summer houses already on site for you to enjoy the weekend in the warm weather.

 Visit the little ones

 It is not only in the plant kingdom that new life awakens in spring.
 Many animals expect their offspring between March and June.
-This practically screams for a family trip to the zoo or animal park.
+This practically screams for a family trip to the Berlin Zoo or the Tierpark.
 But you can also marvel at the baby animals at the Domäne Dahlem, a farm within Berlin.
 And let's be honest, baby animals are always cute, whether they're piglets, foals or lion cubs.

-An important part of German culture - barbecueing
+An important part of German culture - barbecuing

-Finally it is time to meet again in the park, light the coals and throw sausages, halloumi or baked potatoes on the grill.
+Grilling is just as serious an affair as ice cream in Berlin.
+And when spring comes around, the smell of burning charcoal will once more fill the air.
+Finally it is time to meet again outside, light the coals and throw sausages, halloumi, or baked potatoes on the grill.
+No worries if you're not allowed to fire up the grill on your balcony: most of Berlin's parks have designated barbecuing areas with grills for anyone to use.
+You can also buy disposable grills to use outside.
 And even if it's only the beginning of a long season, barbecuing is something very special.
 Like no other event, it signals that social life is now shifting away from the pubs, cafés and restaurants and back under the open sky again.

-Springtime brings plenty of popular events to Berlin every year, including countless tree blossom festivals, trade fairs and food festivals.
+Springtime brings plenty of popular events to Berlin every year, including countless tree blossom festivals, trade fairs, and food festivals.
 The Berlin Half Marathon is usually held in April.
-Anyone who wants to register and take part should be quick (an dnot only on your feet), as the starting places are often fully-booked by the end of the previous year.
+Anyone who wants to register and take part should be quick (and not only on your feet), as the starting places are often fully-booked by the end of the previous year.
 May traditionally starts with the Myfest in Kreuzberg, which offers tens of thousands of visitors a wide range of cultural and culinary delights.
 It first took place in 2003 and was intended to prevent the riots caused by the demonstrations for Labour Day.
 The Whitsun, or Pentecost, weekend in June is also worth marking on your calendar.
-At the Carnival of Cultures people from all over the world present food, clothing or dances from their homeland, culminating in a huge street parade.
+At the Carnival of Cultures (Karneval der Kulturen) and Bergmannstrassenfest people from all over the world and present food, clothing or dances from their homeland, culminating in a huge street parade on Bergmannstrasse.